Eddie Fiola: Career in BMX

-In 1987 he takes part in the GT Demo tape video and then leaves GT and signs a deal to promote Citicat bikes which is shortened due to production problems.
-He takes part in the 101 freestyle tricks video.
+In 1987 he took part in the GT Demo tape video and then left GT and signed a deal to promote Citicat bikes which was shortened due to production problems.
+He took part in the 101 freestyle tricks video.

-In 1988 he is testing bikes for BMX Plus! magazine.
+In 1988 he was testing bikes for BMX Plus! magazine.

 We don’t know how many of our readers will remember this, but back around four years ago Eddie Fiola spent a brief time as a test rider for this magazine.
 He only did it for a couple of months or so before GT decided to sponsor him.
 GT didn’t want it’s riders testing bikes for any magazines, so Eddie had to leave us.
 All the same, we have learned over the years we’ve known him, that Eddie is one of the most knowledgeable freestyle riders in the world.
 He’s incredibly bright about bikes, extremely innovative, and an extraordinary rider.
 We asked him a couple of months ago if he’d be interested in testing bikes for us, and he said “yes”.